JulianAbdala/SchedulesApp/README.md

 ## Architecture

-The program has three main functions divided into 4 classes making use of OOP:
+The program has three main functions divided into 4 classes and their respective interfaces, making use of OOP principles:

 Input/output manipulation: